Wheels for Water.

 Right now, we have no truck.
 Not one.

-When our team needs to transport well-drilling equipment, water testing supplies, or training materials to a distant community, they face an impossible choice: risk damaging essential equipment on a motorcycle, drain our program budget on daily rentals, or simply not go.
+When our team needs to transport leaders, equipment, water testing supplies, or training materials to a distant community, they face an impossible choice: risk damaging essential equipment on a motorcycle, drain our program budget on daily rentals, or simply not go.

 What We Need

-Shipping costs: Ocean freight from the US to Port-au-Prince
+Shipping costs: Ocean freight from the US to Pignon, Haiti ($2,500 each, $2,000 each to get to Florida if needed)

-Customs and import fees: Approximately 30% of vehicle value
+Customs and import fees: Approximately 30% of vehicle value ($5-6k each)

 Why This Matters